 SA Law’s employment experts can help employees to secure favourable settlement agreements.

-If you have been offered a settlement agreement by your employer, we can provide swift and independent advice to ensure the offer is fair and definitive.
-A settlement agreement is sometimes referred to as a ‘severance’ or ‘redundancy agreement’ and was previously known as a ‘compromise agreement’.
+If you have been offered a settlement agreement by your employer, we can provide swift and independent legal advice to ensure the offer is fair and definitive.

 Our employment solicitors can assess whether the compensation you have been offered as part of your settlement agreement sufficiently reflects the potential value of the claim.
 We can also negotiate on your behalf to ensure the best possible outcome with the least inconvenience to you.